The Tampa Bay Phoenix Club is a PRIVATE MEMBERSHIP club.

 Q: Towels and blankets?

 A: Due to Covid, we no longer provide towels or blankets.
 You must bring your own.
 If your bare bum is exposed, you must sit on a towel or blanket.
+We have a limited number available for sale in the office.

 Q: What can I expect to see there?